-Skinny Beef Enchiladas are definitely a must try.
+Skinny Beef Enchiladas are definitely a must try because they’re so delicious.
 These beef enchiladas use lighter ingredients but are still packed with flavor!

 Okay, friends.
 Here is an amazingly delicious recipe for you today.
 Let me introduce to you SKINNY BEEF ENCHILADAS.
 Yes, Ma’am.
 Skinny Enchiladas that are so out-of-this-world good you will want to make them again and again! 😀